benyakirten/r2api/README.md

 0.1.10:
 1. Added unit tests for the RMConverter
 2. Fixed a few typos and copy/pasted things

+0.2.0:
+1. Set up travis for ci/cd
+2. Fixed tests up a bit, such as adding tests for image identification to all converters.
+Also the Ricette di Max tests were hilariously set to just give the wrong output so the tests would pass.
+I think I'd become really frustrated when I was writing the tests.
+I managed to fix them up really easily by just using some regex.
+3. Dramatically reduced the size of the HTML files for the tests.
+Almost all of the tests were 100kb+ of bloatware.
+One was more than 600kb!
+Who needs that much for ONE RECIPE on their blog?
+I was worried about the approximately 200kb for my whole blog.
+Also I added tests for iamge identification for all the converters.
+4. Attached a third condition for GZConverter to look for the recipe image.

 ## Why?
 I made this originally as several modules I would find useful for myself because I am often translating Italian recipes into English and changing the metric quantities in the recipe into imperial units.
 I saw it as an opportunity to release my first Python package.
 I tried to document and comment my code as best possible, but this is among my first projects that I have made completely on my own from the ground up.
 Feel free to contact me for any reason or put the issue on github/pull request/etc.